David-Worboys/Black-DVD-Archiver/README.md

 * Each row in the grid is a DVD menu page
   * By double-clicking in the _Menu Title_ field a title can be entered for a DVD menu page
 * The videos on each DVD page are displayed in the _Videos On Menu_ column
+* _Menu Aspect Ratio_ - Select 16:9 for wide screen menus and 4:3 for the traditional squarish menus.
+    *  Each DVD menu page is either all 4:3 videos or all 16:9 videos as per the DVD spec.
+THe 'Black DVD Archiver' automatically enforces this, and it is not possible to produce a mixed aspect ratio menu page.
+    * If a 16:9 wide screen menu is chosen and there are 4:3 videos on the DVD then the 4:3 image buttons will be stretched to 16:9 and will look 'wrong'.
 * _Deactivate Filters_ - Select this to test the layout generation of the DVD.
 Filters are slow and this makes the DVD generation process as fast as possible
 * ![](./userguide_images/up_arrow.png) — Moves the checked (selected) DVD menu page(s) up